PartooFR/jobs/back_end/One/mamba/README.md

 * Python 3.5
 * Pyramid 1.5

-It would be useful to have a dependecy manager like pip for python modules, but not required.
+It would be useful to have a dependency manager like pip for python modules, but not required.
 Bower is needed to install some components , i.e bootstrap...
 ## Setup